Queijo do Pico

-Pico is a DOP protected Portuguese cheese originating from an island of the same name in the archipelago of the Azores.
-Since the 18th century, primarily made for family consumption, the recipe for Pico has been passed down from generation to generation.
+Queijo do Pico is a Portuguese cheese with DOP (PDO) status, originating from an island of the same name in the archipelago of the Azores.
+Since the 18th century, it has predominantly been made for familial consumption, its cherished recipe transmitted through the passage of generations.

-Pico has a whitish-yellow, soft, doughy paste enveloped by an irregular yellow crust.
-The milk comes from the regional milk of free-bred cows.
+Queijo do Pico is made from cow's milk and natural rennet.
+Its interior displays a soft, doughy whitish-yellow texture concealed beneath an irregular, sun-hued crust.
 This cheese has a round cylindrical shape, somewhat convex on the sides.
-It has a strong salty flavour, well-balanced by an intense and pleasant aroma.
+A rich and salty taste characterizes it, accompanied by an intense and delightful aroma.
 With fat content ranging from 45% and 49%, the cheese is considered fatty cheese.
-It goes well as dessert or aperitif, served with Pico Verdelho wine.
+It serves as dessert or aperitif and goes well with Pico Verdelho wine.